Chiguanco thrush

 The Chiguanco thrush (Turdus chiguanco) is a species of bird in the family Turdidae.
-It is found from Ecuador and the Altiplano south to Argentina.
-Its natural habitats are subtropical or tropical high-altitude shrubland and heavily degraded former forest.
+It is found from Ecuador south to Argentina.

+Taxonomy and systematics

+The Chiguanco thrush was originally described with its current binomial Turdus chiguanco.

+The species' further taxonomy is unsettled.
+The IOC, AviList, the Clements taxonomy, and the independent South American Classification Committee assign it these three subspecies: